GEP-713: Metaresources and Policy Attachment¶

 Although not strictly forbidden, this is in general discouraged due to discoverability issues and security implications.
 Cross namespace references can often lead to escalation of privileges associated with the Confused deputy problem.

-Implementations that opt for designing metaresources that allow for cross namespace references MUST support one of the following combined approaches, to address the security concern: - The metaresource is paired with ReferenceGrants or some other form of equivalent handshake that ensures that the target is accepting the metaresource. - The metaresource applied client-side and does not grant the client any additional access or permissions than it would otherwise have.
+Implementations that opt for designing policies that allow for cross namespace references MUST support one of the following combined approaches, to address the security concern: - The policy is paired with ReferenceGrants or some other form of equivalent handshake that ensures that the target is accepting the policy. - The policy applied client-side and does not grant the client any additional access or permissions than it would otherwise have.

-Implementation tip This targeting method can be implemented in Golang by using a type such as Gateway API's [`NamespacedPolicyTargetReference`](https://pkg.go.dev/sigs.k8s.io/gateway-api/apis/v1alpha2#NamespacedPolicyTargetReference) type.
-E.g.:
+This targeting method can be implemented in Golang by using a type such as Gateway API's [`NamespacedPolicyTargetReference`](https://pkg.go.dev/sigs.k8s.io/gateway-api/apis/v1alpha2#NamespacedPolicyTargetReference) type.
+E.g.:package color

 import (